samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ## Result

-It was A pretty tedious,maybe  A bit aggrevating task to get the model to work .
-A big lesson learned is to keep track of sign conventions, because sign errors quickly accumulate and debugging will be like finding A needle in the haystack.
+It was a pretty tedious,maybe  A bit aggrevating task to get the model to work .
+A big lesson learned is to keep track of sign conventions, because sign errors quickly accumulate and debugging will be like finding a needle in the haystack.
 The result is awesome:

 TODO.